ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 Array.
 I can't say this is a leaf, but let's allow this to be here because it's also a literal.
-It seems like a list of @NODE_ARRAY@ hung with each element node.
+It seems like a list of `NODE_ARRAY` hung with each element node.
-The reason why only in this case I didn't use @nodedump-short@ is ... you will understand after finishing to read this section.
+The reason why only in this case I didn't use `nodedump-short` is ... you will understand after finishing to read this section.